-Sajni Patel’s My Sister’s Big Fat Indian Wedding is a fresh, witty rom-com romp set against the backdrop of a high-profile music competition and a riotous Indian wedding
+Sajni Patel’s My Sister’s Big Fat Indian Wedding is a fresh, witty rom-com romp set against the backdrop of a high-profile music competition and a riotous Indian wedding.

-Zurika Damani is a naturally gifted violinist with a particular love for hip hop beats.
-But when you’re part of a big Indian family, everyone has expectations, and those certainly don’t include hip hop violin.
-After being rejected by Juilliard, Zuri’s last hope is a contest judged by a panel of top tier college scouts.
+Zurika Damani is a naturally gifted violinist with a particular love for hip-hop beats.
+But when you’re part of a big Indian family, everyone has expectations, and those certainly don’t include hip-hop violin.
+After being rejected by Juilliard, Zuri’s last hope is a contest judged by a panel of top-tier college scouts.
 The only problem?
-This coveted competition happens to take place during Zuri’s sister’s extravagant wedding week.
+This coveted competition happens to take place during her sister’s extravagant wedding week.
 And Zuri has already been warned, repeatedly, that she is not to miss a single moment.

 In the midst of the chaos, Zuri’s mom is in matchmaking mode with the groom’s South African cousin Naveen—who just happens to be a cocky vocalist set on stealing Zuri’s spotlight at the scouting competition.
 Luckily Zuri has a crew of loud and loyal female cousins cheering her on.
 Now, all she has to do is wow the judges for a top spot, evade getting caught by her parents, resist Naveen’s charms, and, oh yeah . . . not mess up her sister’s big fat Indian wedding.
 What could possibly go wrong?

 "A vibrant and luscious celebration of the Indian culture.
 I couldn't have enough of everything--the extravagant wedding, the gorgeous outfits, the food, and of course, Patel's trademark strong female mains!"Jesse Q. Sutanto, bestselling author of Dial A for Aunties